What is character education?

 - Care for our environment

-For the Youth Service this means monthly ‘Heroines’ workshops on a virtue for girls, mothers and mentors, and guidance for mentors and club leaders on how to bring personal development into weekly sessions.
-The Adult Service introduce character themes into their ESOL classes, and the PEACH Plus programme run by the Family Service has personal development at its core, underpinning the interventions (in the areas of family stability, health and wellbeing, career and employment, education; and financial management).
+For the Youth Service this means regular ‘Heroines’ workshops focussing on a virtue for girls, mothers and mentors, and projects designed to put them into action; and guidance for mentors and club leaders on how to bring personal development into weekly sessions.
+The Adult Service introduce character themes into their ESOL classes, and the PEACH Plus programme run by the Family Service has personal development at its core, underpinning all the interventions (in the areas of family stability, health and wellbeing, career and employment, education; and financial management).